sonicavionics/sonicavionics.com/docs/avionics/index.md

 - Altium and solidworks integration
 - Utilize all known best practices to enable scalability
 - Components:
   - Barometer
   - Accelerometer
   - Thermistor for battery protection
 - Use entire safe range of battery (use a buck boost)
 - Why not go with an ESP?

 [Here's the link](https://github.com/zeulewan/dingboard) to the Altium project repo

-## Checklist
+## C hecklist

 - [x] Altium with GitHub
 - [x] Begin PCB V1
 - [x] Complete board schematic
 - [x] solid works and altium
   - [ ] ~~set board dimensions~~ Gonna set the board dimensions after I get the first iteration of the power board ordered
 - [x] get proper PCIe dimensions
 - [ ] ~~add power switch for battery~~ Forget it i'll just unplug it for this version
 - [x] finish routing
   - [x] buck boost
   - [x] fuel gauge
 - [ ] ~~add test points~~ there are enough exposed connections i can poke at
 - [X] add all LCSC designators
 - [x] double check all connections
 - [x] order from JLC

 ## Library

 I started using the [Celestial Altium Library](https://altiumlibrary.com/).
 [Install video](https://www.youtube.com/watch?v=lBvwvbw83iY)

 I finally found a [PCIe x1 footprint](https://www.snapeda.com/parts/PCIE-036-02-S-D-EMS3/Samtec%20Inc./view-part/). edit: should have just made it from scratch.
 That footprint was garbage, had to redo it.

 ## Video references

 Good videos:

 - [Altium Designer Quick-Start Tutorial with Phil Salmony from Phil's Lab](https://www.youtube.com/watch?v=YTGzncKU5RY)